 Since the pixels themselves are producing the light, when they need to be black they get switched off completely.
 That means no chunky LCD backlight, remarkably realistic blacks, so-called 'infinite' contrast, lightning-quick refresh rates and a muted brightness ideal for movies.
 Watching an OLED TV for the first time will give you that rare feeling of having just witnessed something really very special.

 What is QLED?

 Less convincing blacks

 In a lot of ways, QLED is meaningless marketing.
 Until last year Samsung called its flagship TVs SUHD, but that didn't fly, so it's now called them QLED.
 Yes, it sounds very, very similar to OLED, which suggests either a decision to muddy the minds of the TV buying public, or an inferiority complex.
 Or both.
 In fact, QLED – which stands for Quantum-dot Light Emitting Diode – is very different to OLED.

 The weirdest thing is that QLED TVs are not QLED TVs.
 A QLED TV should be just like an OLED TV in having a panel that's self-emissive, so that it can switch individual pixels on and off.
 Samsung's QLED TVs can't do that, and in fact just put a quantum dot colour filter in front of an LCD backlight.
-It's premature to call them QLED, and they should really be called QDCL-LEDs.
+It's premature to call them QLED, and they should really be called QLCD-LEDs.
 Thankfully, not even the acronym-riddled TV industry could live with that.

 The inorganic quantum dot light-emitting diodes in a QLED panel do not emit their own light, but instead are illuminated by a backlight, just like any LCD TV.
-That's why they're not a thin as OLED TVs.
+That's why they're not as thin as OLED TVs.